 On Nov.15, 2010, city staff made an assessment of the inventory of city facilities.
 The potential to discharge specific pollutants (as listed in the permit) were considered for each facility.
 Parks were each listed, but evaluated as a whole, because their potential to discharge pollutants are similar.
 The same method was applied to detention basin evaluations because of their similarity (Large basins on the creeks are under Davis County jurisdiction).
 The assessment identified the Bountiful City maintenance and storage yard as the only "high priority" facility.
 Vehicle and Equipment maintenance, fueling, and storage are done at the facility along with salt storage/loading, Bountiful's Water and Parks Departments operations/storage are also centered at the facility.
 This facility was covered by a multi-sector industrial storm water permit from Nov.
 2010 until Dec.
 2013.
 At a request from DWQ, discharges from the site then became covered by the MS4 storm water permit.
 A SWPPP for that facility was developed to meet the industrial permit requirements and has been updated to continue to use it as the plan for that facility.
-The SWPPP includes a schedule for sweeping and maintenance of separators.
 The SWPPP also includes an inspection schedule for performing weekly and quarterly inspections.